Fonds Foreign Office Architects

 The Projects Series consists primarily of computer-aided drawings, including design-development, construction, and presentation drawings, as well as renderings of computer-generated models and hardcopies of plans.
 Many projects are documented with photographic material and supported by textual records, chiefly correspondence via fax, and planning and design notes.
 A small amount of projects also include original sketches, models, and presentation panels.

-The Office Documentation series is minimal, and consists primarily of textual records, chiefly correspondence that is often accompanied by small sketches or notes.
-It documents exhibition planning and the loaning of material, firm publicity and the publishing of books, as well as international competitions that the Foreign Office Architects prepared Request for Qualifications packages for.
+The Publications and Promotional Material series is minimal, and consists primarily of textual records, chiefly correspondence that is often accompanied by small sketches or notes.
+It documents firm publicity and the publishing of books.
 It notably includes graphic material for a book by the Foreign Office Architects titled Phylogenesis: Foa's Ark, published by Actar in 2003, images of their site-specific installation in the British Pavilion for the 2002 Venice Biennale, and formal portraits of Moussavi and Zaera-Polo by London-based photographer Valerie Bennett.

 Foreign Office Architects Ltd (FOA)